BIT-MJY/BIT-MJY.github.io/index.md

 - ...

 ## News
+- **[Feb.
+2024]** Our paper _PC-NeRF: Parent-Child Neural Radiance Fields under Partial Sensor Data Loss in Autonomous Driving Environments_ is accepted by **IEEE Transactions on Intelligent Vehicles**.
 - **[Dec.
 2023]** Our paper _LCPR: A Multi-Scale Attention-Based LiDAR-Camera Fusion Network for Place Recognition_ is accepted by **RAL**.
 - **[Sep.
 2023]** Our paper _CVTNet: A Cross-View Transformer Network for Place Recognition Using LiDAR Data_ is accepted by **IEEE Transactions on Industrial Informatics**.
 - **[May.
 2023]** Our paper _PCPNet: An Efficient and Semantic-Enhanced Transformer Network for Point Cloud Prediction_ is accepted to **RAL**, which will also be transferred to **ICRA 2024**.